 Minimum Tax: Report the amount of preference items taxed by the other state or local jurisdiction outside of lowa on line 1.
 However, a preference item may be included in line 1 only if it is also a preference item for lowa purposes.
 Enter on line 2 the amount of lowa preference items.
-Report on line 4 the alternative minimum tax figure from line 41, IA 1040.
+Report on line 4 the alternative minimum tax figure from IA 1040, line 41.
 On line 6 or 7, as appropriate, report only the portion of the alternative minimum tax liability from the other state or local jurisdiction outside of lowa which applies to preference items which were also taxed by lowa.

 Lump-sum Distribution: Report on line 1 the amount of distribution subject to special lump-sum tax by the other state.
-Do not include a distribution taxed by the other state or local jurisdiction outside of lowa as part of gross income.
-Enter on line 2 the total lump-sum distribution taxed by lowa.
-Report on line 4 the lowa Lump-sum Distribution Tax from line 40, IA 1040.
+Do not include a distribution taxed by the other state or local jurisdiction outside of Iowa as part of gross income.
+Enter on line 2 the total lump-sum distribution taxed by Iowa.
+Report on line 4 the Iowa Lump-sum Distribution Tax from IA 1040, line 40.